sahat/jsrecipes/posts/backend/beginner/string-manipulation.md

 Another useful method is `of`.
 With it you can actually identify the case of a given string.
-When processing uploaded files, you could use this as a first step in helping you tp identify the string case, and only then proceed to string case manipulations such as *camel*, *snake*, etc.
+When processing uploaded files, you could use this as a first step in helping you to identify the string case, and only then proceed to string case manipulations such as *camel*, *snake*, etc.

 ```javascript